 On leaving school Kate tried her hand at university studies and in a real estate agency, before applying to Swissport.
-She says Aerocare is “like a big family” where she has made life-long friends and is constantly learning.
+She says Swissport is “like a big family” where she has made life-long friends and is constantly learning.

 Don’t mess with Kate – she loves boxing!

 Josie Holly Perrie